High-Probability Convergence Guarantees of Decentralized SGD: Main Results

 \subsection{Strongly Convex Costs}

-In this subsection we provide improved results for the last iterate of strongly convex costs.
-It is well known that strong convexity implies a unique global minimizer of $f$, see, e.g., \cite{nesterov-lectures_on_cvxopt}.
-Denote the global minimizer by $x^\star \in \R^d$, noting that $f^\star \coloneqq f(x^\star)$ and let $\kappa \coloneqq \frac{L}{\mu} \geq 1$ and $\|\nbfs\|^2 \coloneqq \sum_{i \in [n]}\|\nabla f_i(x^\star)\|^2$ be the condition number and heterogeneity measure, respectively.
-Next, recall that \dsgd does not require a heterogeneity bound to converge in the MSE sense for strongly convex costs, e.g., \cite{conv-rates-dsgd-jakovetic,pmlr-v119-koloskova20a}.
-To show similar benefits in the HP sense, a different approach to Lemma \ref{lm:consensus-bound} is required.
-This is achieved by carefully bounding the MGF of the consensus gap and leveraging properties of strong convexity.
-The formal result is stated next.
+In this subsection we provide results for the last iterate of strongly convex costs.
+Recall that strong convexity implies a unique global minimizer, e.g., \cite{nesterov-lectures_on_cvxopt}, denoted by $x^\star \in \R^d$, with $f^\star \coloneqq f(x^\star)$, and let $\kappa \coloneqq \frac{L}{\mu}$ and $\|\nbfs\|^2 \coloneqq \sum_{i \in [n]}\|\nabla f_i(x^\star)\|^2$ be the condition number and heterogeneity measure, respectively.
+It is known from MSE analysis that \dsgd does not require a heterogeneity bound of the form in \textbf{(A5)} for strongly convex costs, e.g., \cite{conv-rates-dsgd-jakovetic,pmlr-v119-koloskova20a}.
+To show this is also the case in the HP sense, we next provide a refined version of Lemma \ref{lm:consensus-bound}, which carefully leverages properties of strong convexity to bound the MGF of the consensus gap.